adelayman1/SocketNoteApiKtor/README.md

 Notes API That's Built With Ktor to keep and organize user's notes.
-This repository contains a **Notes Api** This is an educational API.Use and run this API to learn more about API design and socket and best practices you must follow.That's built with Ktor to keep  and organize users's notes , That's implements Socket,Pagination,Coroutines,clean architecture,Koin,Exposed,jackson,etc... using kotlin language with ktor framework this is server side you can find usage of this API in real project here -> [AndroidNoteApp](https://github.com/adelayman1/)
+This repository contains a **Notes Api** This is an educational API.Use and run this API to learn more about API design and socket and best practices you must follow.That's built with Ktor to keep  and organize users's notes , That's implements Socket,Pagination,Coroutines,clean architecture,Koin,Exposed,jackson,etc... using kotlin language with ktor framework this is server side you can find usage of this API in real project here -> [AndroidNoteApp](https://github.com/adelayman1/ComposeNotesAppKtor-Client) and here [AndroidNoteApp](https://github.com/adelayman1/ComposeNotesAppRetrofit)

 ![](https://user-images.githubusercontent.com/85571327/206309085-d497f390-4670-4b65-8c76-d4f078ae16f8.png)